ParrotSec/documentation/src/en/virtualbox-guest-additions.md

 \

 Click on "**insert**".
-If it returns an error (maybe it can't mount the iso you just downloaded, then turn off the virtual machine, and return to the main VirtualBox screen, go to *Setting > Storage*, here add another optical drive (make sure it is secondary so as not to give problems in booting the distro).
+If it returns an error (maybe it can't mount the iso you just downloaded, then turn off the virtual machine, and return to the main VirtualBox screen, go to *Setting > Storage*, here add another optical drive and make sure it is secondary so as not to give problems in booting the distro).

 <img src="./images/vbox/guest_additions5.png"/>